w-kasia/Baczynski/README.md

 This section was built with Angular Material and it provides answers to some interesting questions about poet.
 It offers a user-friendly interface with an intuitive design, making it easy for users to navigate through the questions and find information they need.

 💻📱The website is designed to be fully responsive.
-Whether you're accessing it from desktop, laptop, tablet, or smartphone, you can expect a user-freindly experience.
+Whether you're accessing it from desktop, laptop, tablet, or smartphone, you can expect a user-friendly experience.

 🚀This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.